Sher Mountain Killings Mystery: Casting

-Before meeting with Vince, Phil Avalon had already decided on Tom Richard for the role of Alex Cordeaux because Tom had previously worked on the TV series Son and Daughter and played Peter Phelps' stepfather in 'Breaking Loose,' which was produced by Phil Avalon (Avalon, P215).
-Abigail was also the only choice for the role of Muriel because Phil had worked with her for a few years.
-Vince also proposed casts.
-Ric Carter was suggested for the position of Conrad.
-Ron Becks, an American actor, auditioned for the role of the main villain.
-At one point, Ron Beck was considered for the role of Conrad, but he was cast as Sole instead, and Ric Cater was placed as Conrad.
+Before meeting with director Vince Martin, Avalon had already decided on Tom Richard for the role of Alex Cordeaux off Richard's work on the TV series Sons and Daughters.
+Richard additionally played Peter Phelps' stepfather in the 1988 film Breaking Loose, which Avalon had produced (Avalon, P215).
+Vince proposed Ric Carter was suggested for the role of Conrad.
+Ron Becks, an American actor, auditioned for the role of the Ranger.
+At one point, Becks was considered for the role of Conrad, but he was cast as Sole instead, and Carter was cast as Conrad.